dltxio/idem-old/README.md

 | 0x01 | Birth Year | YYYY | ISO 8601 |
 | 0x02 | Date of Birth | YYYY-MM-DD | ISO 8601 |

 ## Trusted ID verification providers

-A smart contract contains a stuct of trusted providers.
+A smart contract contains a struct of trusted providers.
 The providers can only be granted or revoked by an independent third party, such as Blockchain Australia.

 ### ERC 1812 Example